stedn/cooptrail/logs.md

         <header class="major">
             <h1>Travel Log</h1>
         </header>
-        <p>As maintainers travel the Co-op Trail, we document our routes, points of interest, bike shops, campsites, resupplies points, and interesting co-ops so you can travel sustainably too.
+        <p>As maintainers travel the Trail Cooperative, we document our routes, points of interest, bike shops, campsites, resupplies points, and interesting co-ops so you can travel sustainably too.
 Check out our highlighted travel logs from our US tour and see the <a href="map.html">full map</a> for all our routes and co-ops.</p>
     </div>
 </section>